Fancy Gourmet Grilled Cheese Sandwiches

 Gourmet Grilled cheese sandiches video – scroll down for recipe cards

 Grilled cheese sandwiches are an unavoidable part of learning to feed yourself.
 Many were the late nights and early mornings of my younger years fueled by a grilled cheese.
 Sometimes, the only thing between my head and the floor was a quick and toasty GCS.

 They don’t require much in the way of ingredients; any kind of bread or cheese will do and if you’re out of butter, you can saute the sandwiches in a little oil.
 They don’t require much coordination, either, provided your cheese is pre-sliced.
 They’re ready in a snap, provided you remember to turn the stove on.
 They’re really hard to fuck up, provided you remember to turn the stove off.
 All in all, a great invention worthy of praise from the lowliest drunks to the laziest tweens.

-Here’s some ideas for fancifying the classic grilled cheese in those rare moments when hunger and clarity of thought coincide.
+Here’s some fancy gourmet grilled cheese sandwiches for those rare moments when hunger and clarity of thought coincide:

 - For each sandwich, you need:

 - For a Margherita Use: tomato slices, fresh basil, mozzarella cheese, minced garlic

 - For Apples ‘n’ Chedd Use: sliced apples, sharp cheddar cheese

 - Butter one slice of bread with 1 teaspoon butter and lay, butter side down, in a skillet.

 - Slice the cheese thinly and lay half the cheese on the bread in the skillet.